Rodadero Santa Marta with Kids: 3-Day Guide

 Getting into Rodadero with Kids

-If you are coming from Cartagena, you have several choices: Taking the bus is the cheapest, but most inconvenient.
-A more expensive option, but way more convenient, is to arrange a private car with door-to-door service.
+If you are coming from Cartagena, you have several choices: Taking the bus is the cheapest option, but also the least convenient.
+A private car costs more, but it’s much easier with kids.

-A lot of our accomodations in our 3-week Colombia itinerary involved us sleeping outside, so when we had the chance for a little pampering, we took it.
+Many of our accommodations during our 3-week family trip to Colombia involved sleeping outside on jungle tours and beach huts, so when we had the chance for a little pampering, we took it.

 Sadly, the apartment we rented is no longer offered.
 There are many beautiful beachfront Rodadero rental condos to choose from.